 Fighting with the old for the new

 In the autumn of 2024, to mark the 100th anniversary of Dora Hitz’s death, the Liebermann-Villa is organising the first solo exhibition of her work since 1925.
-In collaboration with Prof. Dr. Claudia Blümle from the Department of Art and Visual History at HU Berlin and the curator Rahel Schrohe, the painter and her significance will be presented to the Berlin public for the first time in almost a century.
-An illustrated catalogue will accompany the exhibition.
+In collaboration with guest curator Rahel Schrohe, Professor Dr. Claudia Blümle from the Department of Art and Visual History at Humboldt University Berlin, and Dr. Sabine Meister, collection curator at the Bröhan Museum Berlin, Hitz and her significance will be presented to the public.
+An illustrated catalog will accompany the exhibition.